mziyabo/fargate-eks-sidecar-injector/README.md

 This webhook needs to run after `0500-amazon-eks-fargate-mutation.amazonaws.com` therefore if you specify `.Values.nameOverride` make sure to use a name lexicographically greater than the amazon webhook.
 ## Usage
-To trigger sidecar injection add a ConfigMap named `fargate-injector-sidecar-config` in the webhook namespace with the below format:
+After installing, To trigger sidecar injection, add a ConfigMap named `fargate-injector-sidecar-config` in the webhook namespace with the below format:

 ```yaml
 apiVersion: v1